 Every December, St. Peter’s Square lights up with festive spirit, anchored by a towering Christmas tree next to the iconic St. Peter’s Basilica.
-Introduced only in 1982 by Pope John Paul II, this relatively recent tradition swiftly became a beloved symbol of faith, hope, and global community.
+Introduced only in 1982 by Pope John Paul II, this relatively recent tradition became a beloved symbol of faith, hope, and global community.

 History of the Vatican Christmas Tree